 The Division of Real Estate regulates the real estate, mortgage, appraisal, and timeshare industries through licensing, enforcement, and education.

-The Division of Real Estate also investigates complaints filed against licensees for violations of Utah statues or administrative rules.
+The Division of Real Estate investigates complaints filed against licensees for violations of Utah statues or administrative rules.
 If at the conclusion of an investigation the Division believes a licensee violated the law, the licensee can enter into a settlement with the Division or have a hearing in front of the Real Estate Commission, Mortgage Commission, or Appraiser Board.
+Learn how to submit a complaint here.
+Learn about the process of investigating a complaint.

 Division employees are available to answer questions, help with application requirements, or discuss possible violations.
 Feel free to visit us in person, call us, email us, or use our live chat feature, found on our website.